Spring in the Oki Islands: Places to Go and Things to Know

 Along with cherry blossoms, a few of the endemic plants also blossom in spring.

 Oki Rhododendron is an endemic rhododendron found in Okinoshima Town.
 Visit the Oki Rhododendron Park and you can walk through a grove of pink from late April through early May.
 During the blooming season, events such as tea ceremony and music performances are held.

 Oki Thistle is a native species that can be easily seen around the islands.
 You can find them blooming on Matengai Cliff from May to early summer.
 Compared with its counterpart on the mainland, the thorns of the flower are very sharp; which is why we highly recommend wearing long trousers when you go on a hiking trip!

 The cherry blossom season in Oki is from late March to mid-April depending on the weather and the area.
 There are many “hanami” locations for you to admire the beauty of the blossoms in full bloom, and Oki Shrine in Ama Town is one of the popular locations.
 The souvenir shop plus bakery, Tsunakake, is located conveniently just across the street, where you can enjoy some freshly baked bread or delicious snacks.
 Check out this list of our recommended spots to immerse yourself in the blooming pink blossoms!

 Spring will not be complete without these events and festivals!
 From sunset café, to traditional dance rituals and a festival named after a seasonal flower, the calendar is packed with many enjoyable and fun events!

-*Please note that in 2022, the events may be postponed or cancelled in order to prevent the spread of COVID-19.
+*Please note that some of the events may be postponed or cancelled in order to prevent the spread of COVID-19.